SOC reporting services background

 A Type I report describes and evaluates the design of your controls at a single point in time.
 A Type II report evaluates whether those controls operated effectively over a period, typically three to twelve months.
 Most companies start with Type I to unblock deals quickly, then move to Type II on an annual cadence so renewals always have a current report available.
 The quiz below will help you pick the right starting point based on your timeline and customer commitments.

 Not sure where your company sits?
 Take the two-minute assessment to get a specific recommendation based on your situation, industry, and stage.
+Already know the answer is yes?
+Skip ahead to our interactive SOC 2 checklist, a free gap assessment that shows where you stand control by control.

 Looking for a SOC 1 or SOC 2 Audit Firm?